 What projects can I use the 3-4-5 method for?

-This technique finds application in a diverse range of projects, commonly used in situations demanding verification of squared corners and the establishment of precise 90° angles for construction tasks.
+This technique is applied in a diverse range of projects, commonly used in situations requiring verification of squared corners and the establishment of precise 90° angles for construction tasks.

-Properly aligned and perpendicular fence corners are essential for a visually appealing and structurally sound fence.
-The 3-4-5 method aids in achieving this.
+• Fence installation: Properly aligned and perpendicular fence corners are essential for a visually appealing and structurally sound fence – the 3-4-5 method aids in achieving this.

 How to use the 3-4-5 method